sozu-proxy/sozu/ctl/README.md

 command_socket = "path/to/your/command_folder/sock"
 ```

-## Add application with http frontend and backend
+## Add application with http frontend

 First you need to create a new application with an id and a load balancing policy (roundrobin or random):